An easy way to get Google Analytics data into Hubspot CRM

 Attributer keeps track of where site visitors come from and then when they fill out a lead form on your site and submit it, Attributer automatically populates the hidden fields with data from Google Analytics.

-For example, if you were Dropbox and a visitor makes their way to your site from one of your brand campaigns in Paid Search, Attributer fills in the hidden fields in this manner:
+For example, if you were a marketer at Dropbox and a visitor makes their way to your site from one of your brand campaigns in Paid Search, Attributer fills in the hidden fields in this manner:

 - Channel = Paid Search

 - Channel Drildown 2 = Brand Campaign

 Aside from the channel information, Attributer also captures a site visitor's first landing page (i.e. www.dropbox.com/business/solutions) and the first landing page group (i.e. business).

 3. Google Analytics data is passed into Hubspot CRM